Ocean Woods Homeowners Association (OWHOA).

 - An area required to be maintained by the OWHOA as an attractive screen for visual enjoyment and physical separation between the Ocean Woods community and the neighboring Harbor Heights properties.

-The project began in the summer of 2019 and will take approximately two years.
+The project began in the summer of 2019 and will take several years.

 The Stormwater Drainage System serving many of the homes in the Ocean Woods subdivision is located in the North Buffer Zone area and is not functioning properly due to years of unchecked overgrowth of rank vegetation.
 Ditches and swales have been overtaken by Brazilian Pepper Trees and roots, changing the shape and topography of the drainage-ways.
 Stormwater backs up quickly.
 The area is impassable and the stormwater system is inaccessible.
 The stormwater drainage system needs to be reconstructed.
 The only way to get to it is to remove the overgrowth.